nicklockwood/OrderedDictionary/README.md

 Thread Safety
 --------------

-Access to an OrderedDictionary is inherently thread safe because it is immutable.
-Access to a MutableOrderedDictionary is not thread safe unless you ensure that no thread attempts to read from the dictionary whilst another is writing to it.
+Access to an OrderedDictionary is inherently thread-safe because it is immutable.
+Access to a MutableOrderedDictionary is not thread-safe unless you ensure that no thread attempts to read from the dictionary whilst another is writing to it.

 Installation
 --------------

-You cna install OrderedDictionary via CocoaPods, or manually by dragging the OrderedDictionary.h and .m files into your project.
+You can install OrderedDictionary via CocoaPods, or manually by dragging the OrderedDictionary.h and .m files into your project.

 Note on Reading/Writing Property Lists
 ---------------------------------------

 NSDictionary has a handy pair of methods `initWithContentsOfFile:` and `writeToFile:` to read/write from a plist.
-I did initially try to support these with OrderedDictionary, but Apple's plist parser implementation returns a dictionary with the order already mangled, so there is no way to have file loading preserve the order.
+It's impossible to support the native implementations of these because Apple's property list parser returns an NSDictionary with the order already mangled.

+As of version 1.4, however, OrderedDictionary now supports reading and writing to/from XML plist files, using a custom parser implementation.
+Binary and ASCII plist files are not supported.

-I considered implementing my own plist parser, and in fact I got this working for XML plists.
-The problem is that when you include an XML plist in your project, it will be compiled to a binary plist in release mode.
-Not only is writing a binary plist parser much harder, but I also cannot guarantee that the compiling process won't change the order.
-For that reason I've decided to remove the feature completely for now.
-I may revisit it later.
+**WARNING:** When you include an XML plist in your project, it will be compiled to a binary plist in release mode, which means that even if you are using OrderedDictionary to load such files successfully in debug mode, this may break in the final app.
+There are two ways to solve this:

-The `writeToFile:` method still works, however the XML plist file that it writes does not necessarily have the keys in the correct order.
-That would be fairly easy to fix, but since there's no way to load the file as an OrderedDictionary anyway, there was no point.

-If you need to load and save OrderedDictionary objects to a file, use `NSKeyedArchiver`, which uses the `NSCoding` protocol, and will correctly preserve the key order.
+1. Change the `Property List Output Encoding` from `binary` to `XML` or `same-as-input` in your project Build Settings, or
+2. Rename your ".plist" file extension to ".xml" (or any other name of your choosing)

+The second approach has the advantage that if doesn't affect other plist files besides the ones you are using with OrderedDictionary, but may make editing the file more inconvenient since Xcode won't recognise it as a property list.

 Release Notes
 ---------------

+Version 1.4b

+- Added support for loading/saving OrderedDictionary from an XML property list file (binary files are not supported)

 Version 1.3